 - The letter, see #3, will indicate that the vehicle has been removed from VSU campus and has been stored for 14 days with the contracted tow company.
 After 30 days being impounded without claim, will result in the contracted towing company taking possession of the vehicle.

 - The driver has 3 working days from date of impound to remove the vehicle from impound.
 If the vehicle is not removed from impound within 3 working days a daily impound fee of $10.00 payable to the towing company will be assessed.

 STEP 10.
 ASSESSING TOWING CHARGES

-- The tow charge will increase after the third incident involving the same vehicle in a school year, date range from August 15 this year to August 15 next year.
-The charge for the 4th incident will be $100.00, and the charge will increase $50.00 for each additional incident.
+- The tow charge will increase after the third incident involving the same vehicle in a school year, date range from July 1st through June 30th of the next year,.
+The charge for the 4th incident will be $115.00, and the charge will increase $65.00 for each additional incident.

 - Other charges may apply, depending upon parking infractions and any customer interference during the tow process.

 - If customers do not cooperate with VSU officials and leave the scene of the tow, a full tow citation will be issued and mailed to driver/vehicle owner.